axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/runoja.md

 It feels like it’s drowning thee,
 The pressure to get a degree,
 And even though you can’t foresee,
-Once done, the future will bring you much glee.&nbsp;
+Once done, the future will bring you much glee.

 ![Unknown image description.
 Check context for details.](https://static.wixstatic.com/media/07242a_d5dbb9a076da491e982282eb7bff43af~mv2.png) <!-- Original name: runoprojekti_hilla_1.png -->